donxw/TTGO_WeatherUsingArduinoJSON6/README.md

 ---
 **Sending an HTTP request (send the url) from Arduino**

 Step 1)  Include the right libraries.
 Arduino.cc has a good tutorial for installing libraries.
-For and ESP32 TTGOI used:
 ```
 #include <WiFiClient.h> // - https://www.arduino.cc/en/Reference/WiFiClient provides a good reference
 #include <WiFi.h>